The Ultimate Guide How to Create A Brand Book for Your Small Business [2021 UPDATE]

 What is a brand book?

-Brand book, which is also called brand guideline or style guide, is a set of rules that explain how your brand works, which are your main brand elements and what is the main goal of your brand.
+This guide is about how to create a brand book for your small business in 2021, however let’s discuss first what’s a brand book!
+Brand book (brand guideline or style guide) is a set of rules that explain how your brand works, which are your main brand elements and what is the main goal of your brand.
 Brand books influence every marketing campaign, communication and products/services.
 They are like strategic guidelines, as it covers all the aspects of your brand.
 Overall, brand book serves the following purposes for your business:

 - Improve your brand position